xonsh/xonsh/docs/devguide.rst

 getting released early.

 As such, the 'vX.X.X-release' branch should only exist while there are release candidates out.
-They are akin to a temporary second level of staging.
-As such, everything that is in this branch should also be part of master.
+They are akin to a temporary second level of staging, and so everything that is in this branch should also be part of master.

 Every time a new release candidate comes out the vX.X.X-release should be tagged with the name 'X.X.X-rcX'.
 There should be a 2 - 5 day period of time